Stories

 Balanced beauty

-While staying in nature close to my home in the Netherlands and during my travels in Switzerland I saw the Yin and Yang in all kinds of topics and structures.
-I got inspired by this and therefore I created the series 'Balanced Beauty'.
-The series consists of diptychs with images that confront each other.
-Just like Yin and Yang the images refer to two opposing principles or forces that permeate all aspects of life.
-It feels like a representation of cosmic duality, as in the confrontation of sharpness in ice splinters and soft rounded shapes of snow for example.
-Shapes, outlines and textures in nature can express beauty in so many ways as a metaphor of how I may look upon the world.
-Without any judgement, experiencing each unique beauty on its own.
+While staying in nature in the Netherlands (close to my home), in Switzerland and in the United Kingdom, I saw the confrontation in all kinds of topics and structures.
+I got inspired by this and therefore I created the series 'Balanced beauty'.
+The images refer to two opposing principles or forces that permeate all aspects of life.
+Life is so full of

 Bug me (L) and I am fluffy to go (R)